©Photo by iStock: Choreograph

 In our Tokyo home, we are still sneaking Amazon packages in the front door and hiding bits around the flat.
 We are still sending packages and cards to our family and friends around the world.
 We are donating time and resources to those less fortunate.
 And we are, more than ever, remembering the people we love.

-A sunshine-y Christmas in Australia is not without roots or traditions … it is perhaps just focused on what really is important.
+A sunshiney Christmas in Australia is not without roots or traditions… perhaps it is just focused on what is really important.

 Leave a Reply